finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 [EXPERIMENTAL] PatchFund: Patch a Fund.

 Update fields on a Fund.
 The behaviour is defined by the JSON Patch specification.
-Currently supported fields are: DisplayName, Description, FundConfigurationId, AborId, ShareClassInstrumentScopes, ShareClassInstruments, InceptionDate, DecimalPlaces, YearEndDate.
+Currently supported fields are: DisplayName, Description, FundConfigurationId, AborId, ShareClassInstrumentScopes, ShareClassInstruments, Type, InceptionDate, DecimalPlaces, YearEndDate.

 ### Example